ECMWFCode4Earth/sketchbook-earth/tutorials/intro.md

 This project was part of the [Code for Climate 2023](https://codeforearth.ecmwf.int/).

+### How to Run the Notebooks

+You can run the notebooks in three different ways:

+1. Binder
+2. Google Colab
+3. Locally on your machine

+The first step for being able to analyse and plot the data is to download and install the necessary libraries for this tutorial.
+In the GitHub repository you can find the full environment that has all the libraries needed for this and the other tutorials.
+The environment can be installed in Linux with the simple command: conda env create -f environment.yml.
+This would be the best option if you use this and the rest tutorials on your local computer.
+If you are using this tutorial in Google Colab most of the required libraries are already preinstalled in the environment and there are only few libraries that should be downloaded.

 ### Contents
 Please browse through the tutorials listed below, or make use of the search function to look for specific topics or data processing workflows of interest.